helenarichie/helenarichie.github.io/_tabs/food.md

 ### Vegan Whiskey Sours
 ![Desktop View](/assets/img/tabs/food/whiskeysour.jpg){: width="589" height="357" style="max-width: 40%" .normal}
 <br>
-This is when I learned that aquafaba is just garbanzo bean juice, and is an excellent alternative that prevents me from having to drink raw egg whites.
+This is when I learned that aquafaba is just garbanzo bean juice, and an excellent alternative ingredient for whiskey sours that prevents me from having to drink raw egg whites.
 Plus you have beans for hummus!